Vec2GC -- A Graph Based Clustering Method for Text Representations: Introduction

 \section{Introduction}

-Dealing with large corpus of unlabeled domain specific documents is a common challenge faced in industrial NLP pipeline.
-Unsupervised algorithms like clustering are the first step in processing unlabeled corpus to get an overview of the data distribution.
-Visual exploration based on clustering and dimensionality reduction algorithms provide a good overview of data distribution.
-In this context, clustering and dimensionality reduction are important steps.
+Dealing with large collection of unlabeled domain specific documents is a challenge faced often in industrial NLP pipelines.
+Clustering algorithm provide a mechanism to analyze document collections when no information is available apriori.
+Document clusters provide hints on topics present in the corpus and a distribution of documents across different topics.
+Combined with visual representation based on dimensionality reduction we can get a good overview of data distribution.

 Dimensionality reduction techniques like PCA \cite{pearson}, t-SNE \cite{van} or UMAP \cite{umap} would map the document in embedding space to 2 dimensional space as shown in figure \ref{fig:20_ng_visualization}.
-Clustering algorithm would groups semantically similar documents or term together.
-Traditional cluster algorithm like k-Mean \cite{kmeans}, k-medoids \cite{saiyad}, DBSCAN \cite{dbscan} or HDBSCAN \cite{hdbscan} with distance metric derived from Cosine Similarity \cite{manning} do not do a very good job on this.
+Clustering based on document embeddings groups semantically similar documents together, to form topical distribution over the documents.
+Traditional clustering algorithms like k-Mean \cite{kmeans}, k-medoids \cite{saiyad}, DBSCAN \cite{dbscan} or HDBSCAN \cite{hdbscan} with distance metric derived from Cosine Similarity \cite{manning}, on document embeddings do identify clusters for topical representation, but we believe this can be improved.

-We propose the \textit{Vec2GC}, Vector To Graph Community, a clustering algorithm that converts the terms or documents in the vector embedding space \cite{mikolov2013efficient} \cite{le2014distributed} to a graph and generate clusters based on Graph Community Detection algorithm.